dna-technology/dna-task-livecoding-python/README.md

 - Apps can inform the server about a new infection.

 ## Task 1
+Code Review

+## Task 2
 Add new endpoint to fetch the list of infected people.
-The period should be provided by the App.
+The period should be provided to the API endpoint.

-## Task 2
+## Bonus Task
 Implement caching in the backend for the existing endpoint.
 Please don't use any libraries to achieve it, just plain Python.